ultrazohm/ultrazohm_sw/docs/source/mpsoc/vitis/wavegen/wavegen.rst

   \draw[|-|](-0.5,-0.5)--(-0.5,0);
   \node[font=\footnotesize] at (-1.1,-0.25){offset};

-Creates a continous sine wave with free phases.
+Outputs one sample of a sine wave with free phases for each function call.
 For the input arguments a struct is required.
 For further information check :ref:`References <wave_generator_reference_three_phase>`.

 The following define has to be set to the maximum of required instances, aka **x** ist the maximum for how often ``uz_wavegen_three_phase_init`` will be called.